Medical Laboratory Assistant

 We will contact your educational institution on your behalf to verify that you have completed the program requirements.
 If we are unable to verify program completion, you will be required to provide to us one of the following at your own cost:

-- a notarized copy of certificate and/or transcript confirming successful completion of a CMA accredited educational institution (training program), or
+- a notarized copy of certificate and/or transcript confirming successful completion of an accredited educational institution (training program), or

 - a verification of successful program completion (transcript and/or diploma) to be sent to the CSMLS directly from your educational institution